zeel991/zeel991/README.md

     databases: ["MongoDB", "MySql", "Postgres"],
   },
   currentProject: "Building an AI-powered coffee machine ☕ that writes code",
-  funFact: "There are 10 types of people in the world: those who understand binary and those who don't" };
+  DadJoke: "There are 10 types of people in the world: those who understand binary and those who don't" };
 ```
 ###